diazcmn/diazcmn/README.md

 🌱I'm currently in the second year of the web development and digital applications career.

-👩‍💻 I'm currently working on Futures a collaborative project from ISPC.
+👩‍💻 I'm currently working on a collaborative projects from ISPC.

-🧠 I'm currently learning Java.
+🧠 I'm currently learning Angular

 ## Own project